Accelerating the Clean Energy Transition in the Energy Capital of the World

 We’re thrilled to be supporting climatetech startups in Houston, TX—an energy hub unlike any other that’s capable of leading the way in renewable energy and the decarbonization of our planet.

 We opened our doors on Earth Day 2021 and have welcomed more than 30 Houston members.
-We’re actively accepting applications for startup membership, providing Houston-area entrepreneurs with the community, resources, connections, equipment, and lab space they need to succeed.
+We’re accepting applications for startup membership, providing Houston-area entrepreneurs with the community, resources, connections, equipment, and lab space they need to succeed.

 4200 San Jacinto Street